Sightseeing Through Whisky

-Sightseeing Through Whisky (Pauvre John ou les Aventures d'un buveur de whisky) is a 1907 French short silent film credited to Georges Méliès.
+Sightseeing Through Whisky (Pauvre John ou les Aventures d'un buveur de whisky) is a 1907 French silent trick film credited to Georges Méliès.
 It was sold by Méliès's Star Film Company and is numbered 1000–1004 in its catalogues.

 Plot

 A large group of tourists, complete with guidebooks, pith helmets, and a tour guide, arrive at a rocky landscape dominated by a ruined temple.
 One of the tourists, tired from the sightseeing, lies down on a rock and goes to sleep.
 A drunken footman, carrying the sightseers' luggage, lags behind the group.
 As they move on, he sits down and starts drinking extensively from a bottle found among the luggage.

 As the footman collapses in a drunken stupor, a figure in Ancient Grecian or Roman robes appears and demands the frightened footman's attention.
 The robed figure summons up various visions: women in classical drapery, posing in tableaux; an ancient festival with dancing Bacchantes; Dionysus himself, riding a donkey; a fountain of fire; and a final tableau of women, one of whom lies down near the footman.

 The footman is showering her with kisses when his hallucination comes to a sudden end, and he realizes he is embracing the tired tourist.
 Incensed, she fights him off, and a group of the other tourists drag the drunken footman away.